 The atmosphere is very casual – not good for a formal date but fine if you just want to enjoy really good vegan Thai food.

-True Food Kitchen has several locations in the LA area, including the Santa Monica Main Place mall.
+True Food Kitchen has several locations in the LA area, including the Santa Monica Main Place mall and the Century City mall.
 They do serve meat, but they have many vegetarian and vegan options which are clearly marked on the menu.
 The seating area is airy, pleasant, and casual.
 Anyone into healthy eating will like this place.
 It’s great for a lunch date or informal dinner.

-Real Food Daily has locations in West Hollywood near the Beverly Center, and Pasadena.
+Real Food Daily currently has a location in West Hollywood (the others have closed).
 I usually have their vegan burger when I go there, and I’m always satisfied.
 They also have some great vegan desserts which you shouldn’t miss.
 The atmosphere there is not formal but fine for a mellow date.

 Thai cuisine lends itself well to being vegan, so it’s not surprising that there are several on this list.
 I went Bulan Thai Vegetarian with a vegetarian friend, we were both impressed with the food.
 A majority of the items are vegan or have vegan options.
 Atmosphere was good enough for a casual dinner date.